apinfodesign/book-map/README.md

 For the items listed below, it is recommended to create them before running tests.

 * process.env.DB_URI: A URI for a test mongoDB in which new entries, modifications, and queries are stored.
-You can use a local Mongo database or a remote database from MongoLab.
+You can use a local Mongo database or a remote database, such as MongoLab.

 * process.env.TEST_TOKEN: A token that was issued for a valid Facebook test user.
 It is used and included in the request headers for restricted route access.
 Please create a test Facebook user, login to our app from your browser using this test Facebook, grab the token saved under localStorage.token while you are still logged in with the test Facebook in our app.
 Upon logout, the token will be cleared.